-Catalog Articles Dragons First Time Here?
+Catalog Articles Installations First Time Here?
 Site Map Contact

 Middle Ages are the middle of what?
 Antiquity before and the Modern History after.
 The earliest agreed-upon beginning is the conversion of the Emperor Constantine in 312 A.D. and its latest point, being the beginning of the Reformation on October 31, 1517 -- So medieval-ish, since no announcement of a new era went out in all places at those particular moments.